n0psn0ps/n0psn0ps.github.io/_posts/2025-02-13-Reversing-the-QardioArm.md

 RET: <EngineeringMenuItem: 0x28149ba40>
 ```

 In iOS the responsible class method is `+[MenuCollectionViewDataSource items]`.
 You can use the script to add the EngineeringMenuItem.
-A Qardio ARM device needs to be paired to send commands over the console.
+A QardioArm device needs to be paired to send commands over the console.

 ```swift
 if (ObjC.available) {